 This area is the longest lake in the region so there are plenty of cycling options.
 The terrain around Geneva at the north end of the lake is gently rolling.

-The road departing Watkins Glen involves a long climb on the eastern shores of Seneca Lake you climb gradually past waterfalls and plenty of wineries and a great descent on the return.
+My favorite route takes the road departing Watkins Glen and involves a long climb on the eastern shores of Seneca Lake.
+You climb gradually past waterfalls and plenty of wineries and continue all the up to Lodi. and a great descent on the return.
+Take Lodi Road south with a right jog onto County Road 4 which becomes Skyline Road with a great descent into Montour Falls.

 The Glen itself is part of the state park with excellent camping and also offers a terrific 2 mile walk up the Glen carved ages ago into solid rock.